Icydeath/ShoutAlert/README.md

 **Sets**

-- //sa set - lists saved set names
+- //sa set - lists saved sets

 - //sa set list - does the same thing as above.